 The True Cost of Coverage

-A look at ACA subsidies and their impact on individual rates Greg Fann
+Let’s talk about those ACA subsidies again and understand their impact on individual rates

 A more detailed examination of the technical components discussed in this article, along with some suggestions on how actuaries can contribute to the public good by correcting simplified explanations and common misconceptions, was published in the May 2014 edition of Health Watch;1 insights, language and numerical examples from the Health Watch article are included in this article.